Skip to main content

 Biography Helen was born and grew up in Hull.
 After being subjected to many a family holiday visiting local antiquities, monasteries and castles, she studied archaeology at the University of York.

 Her current research concentrates on the study of ancient and medieval landscapes.
-She is currently Membership Secretary for the Medieval Settlement Research Group and is working on ensuring the accessibility of the Medieval Village Research Group Archive, and is Vice-President of the Society for Medieval Archaeology.
+She is currently Membership Secretary for the Medieval Settlement Research Group and is working on ensuring the accessibility of the Medieval Village Research Group Archive, and is Honorary Treasurer for the Society for Medieval Archaeology.

 Research Interests Helen's main research interests focus on Medieval landscapes, their development and exploitation.
 She completed her PhD research on landscape development and settlement evolution of the Lincolnshire Marsh in 2007.
 Within this theme her current research is compiling a web-based database of Deserted Medieval Settlements.
 She is also interested in the development of techniques to record and analyse landscapes using GPS and GIS.
 She is currently writing up the large-scale landscape survey of the Ancient Egyptian city of tell el-Amarna, Middle Egypt.

 Helen was the co-director of the Brodsworth Community Archaeology Project which offered training opportunities to students and the wider public at the same time as researching the landscape development of an area of eight parishes of South Yorkshire (2004-2015).
-She is currently investigating the Templar Perceptorary at Faxfleet, East Yorkshire.
+Between 2011 and 2019 she also lead the investigation of the Templar Perceptorary at Faxfleet, East Yorkshire.

 Teaching and Learning Helen is currently the Associate Dean for Education in the Faculty of Arts, Cultures and Education.